FernandoBDAF/gamification-sweai/TECHNICAL.md

 ---

 ## 10. How to Work With an LLM

 When prompting an LLM to implement features:

 1. Always provide **this documentation** as context
 2. Reference **exact module paths**
 3. Ask for **diffs only** for the relevant files
 4. Run tests after applying changes
 5. Avoid prompts that require large-scale UI + logic changes in one step

 ---

+## Storybook (Component QA)

+- Install & run
+  - yarn install
+  - yarn storybook (dev server)
+  - yarn build-storybook (static build)
+- What the static build is for
+  - Produces a self-contained `storybook-static/` site you can host (Vercel/Netlify/S3) for async reviews and visual QA without running a server.
+  - Useful for PR previews, stakeholder demos, and design sign-off.
+Artifacts are deterministic and versioned per commit.
+  - Does not require Next.js to run; it’s pure static assets for the Storybook UI and your component stories.
+- When to use which
+  - Dev server (`yarn storybook`): fast local iteration with HMR.
+  - Static build (`yarn build-storybook`): publishing, sharing, CI artifacts, regression baselines.
+- Configuration (why and how)
+  - Framework: `@storybook/nextjs` to match our Next.js app runtime and routing expectations.
+  - Builder/runtime: Webpack 5 (default), SWC compiler for faster TS/JS transpilation.
+  - Docs: MDX3 enabled; `docs.autodocs: "tag"` for auto-generated docs when desired.
+  - Addons: `@storybook/addon-essentials` (Actions, Controls, Docs, Viewport, etc.) and `@storybook/addon-interactions` for interaction testing.
+  - Global styles: `.storybook/preview.ts` imports `app/globals.css` so Tailwind classes and design tokens apply in stories.
+  - Layout: default `layout: "centered"` for easier snapshotting; override per-story if needed.
+  - Story discovery: `components/**/*.stories.@(ts|tsx)` to colocate stories with components.
+- Writing stories
+  - Place `*.stories.tsx` next to the component (e.g., `components/graph/CardNode.stories.tsx`).
+  - Keep stories presentational; use `argTypes` actions for callbacks to avoid side effects.
+  - Provide minimal mock data; avoid importing app state or heavy builders inside stories.
+- Requirement
+  - Every public component under `components/` must have at least one Storybook story (default state).
+  - Key targets: `TopNav`, `DetailPanel`, `CardNode`, `VisualLegend`.
+- CI/publishing tips
+  - Add a CI job to run `yarn build-storybook` and upload `storybook-static/` as an artifact or deploy it.
+  - For Vercel: configure a project to deploy the `storybook-static/` directory as a static site for PR previews.
+- Notes / known warnings
+  - Large bundle size warnings in static builds are acceptable for internal QA; optimize later if needed.
+  - If you see `@emotion/is-prop-valid` warnings from `framer-motion`, they are benign in our usage.

+---